-- 380. The proceedings have been bifurcated, and the question of the remedies to which BSGR is entitled (and the quantum of any damages) is for a separate phase of the proceedings.
-Moreover, BSGR and the Claimants in the Second ICSID Arbitration will be seeking consolidation of their claims so as to allow all relevant claims to be ventilated before the same tribunal. - 381.
-Notwithstanding this, and for the avoidance of doubt, BSGR will be seeking all available relief, including (without limitation) an award: - Declaring that Guinea's termination of each of the Base Convention, the Zogota Mining Concession and the Blocks 1 & 2 Permit was illegal and unlawful; - (ii) Declaring that Guinea unlawfully failed to ensure that BSGR's rights were protected in accordance with Guinean and/or international law.
+- 430. The proceedings have been bifurcated, and the question of the remedies to which the Claimants are entitled (and the quantum of any damages) is for a separate phase of the proceedings. - 431.
+Notwithstanding this, and for the avoidance of doubt, the Claimants will be seeking all available relief, including (without limitation) an award: - (i) Declaring that Guinea's termination of each of the Base Convention, the Zogota Mining Concession and the Blocks 1 & 2 Permit was illegal and unlawful; - (ii) Declaring that Guinea's expropriation and/or nationalization of BSGR's indirect and BSGR Guernsey's direct shareholding in BSGR Guinea, and BSGR's shareholding in BSGR Guernsey, was illegal and unlawful; - (iii) Declaring that Guinea unlawfully failed to ensure that the Claimants' rights were protected in accordance with Guinean and/or international law. - (iv) Ordering that Guinea forthwith:- - a) restore the Base Convention and observe the rights granted to BSGR Guinea and to BSGR Guernsey under the Base Convention; - b) restore the Zogota Mining Concession and observe the rights granted to BSGR Guinea under the Zogota Mining Concession;